 The game with the most sales is Street Fighter II (1991) with 20.8 million sales.

-Street Fighter IV sold 9.4 million sales.
+Street Fighter IV sales reached amazing 9.4 million copies.

 Street Fighter II: The World Warrior sold 6.3 million copies.

 Street Fighter V sold 6.6 million copies.

 Street Fighter II Turbo sold 4.1 million sales.